 Either the City Manager or the Public Works person will explain that the City will have to delay or start over and it will cost more money.
+More bids will be necessary.
 Perhaps they will mention that Council could have re-directed the plans at any time.
-At which point, after much discussion and hand wringing, rather than insist on revised plans members of City Council will agree to the plans.
-And this disastrous plan will be approved.

 Will anyone ask “Why was the streetscape included?
 How much would the project cost if just the street and drainage work were completed as initially proposed?”

-No, because the plans and the bid will only be for the entire project, and the enormous cost for this fluff will be buried somewhere in the fine print.
+Probably not, because the plans and the bids will only be for the entire project, and the enormous cost for this fluff will be buried somewhere in the fine print.
 Only one set of plans has been developed to date and that’s for the streetscape designs.
-Council knows that.

 I sincerely hope I’m wrong.
 There’s still time for City Council to do the right thing, to protect our local businesses and our residents, and to be fiscally responsible.

-The design for Spruce Street, H-E-B is on the left .
-The yellow highlights show the 25 foot wide streets, 7 foot wide sidewalks, and 20 foot deep parking spaces.
+In the design for Spruce Street at right the rear of H-E-B is on the left .
+The yellow highlights show the street 25 foot wide, 7 foot wide sidewalks, and 20 foot deep parking spaces blocking existing private lots.

 One train of thought says that this is a plan to drive out the businesses so that a developer can build multi-story apartments and condos along the north side of Spruce.

-The design below clearly shows Fifth Street will be 25 feet wide along the west side of H-E-B. Angled parking between entrances to H-E-B underground parking will mean vehicles will have to pull onto Fifth from H-E-B unable to see oncoming traffic.
+The design below clearly shows Fifth Street will be 25 feet wide along the west side of H-E-B. Angled parking on Fifth between entrances to H-E-B underground parking means vehicles exiting onto Fifth from H-E-B will be unable to see oncoming traffic.

-- It will narrow commercial thoroughfares traveled every day by 18-wheelers, including all the H-E-B deliveries.
+- Narrow commercial thoroughfares traveled every day by large delivery trucks and 18-wheelers, including all the H-E-B deliveries.

-- No room to maneuver large trucks or emergency vehicles.
+- Leave little or no room to maneuver large trucks or emergency vehicles.

-- Pedestrians walking across streets to get to businesses will be endangered.
+- Endanger pedestrians walking across streets to get to businesses

-- Deliveries to businesses will be difficult or impossible
+- Make deliveries to businesses difficult or impossible.

 What about maintaining all this?
-We still have flooded homes, numerous streets in need of repair or replacement, serious problems with drainage and our aging infrastructure.
-Plus serious concerns with our budget and our tax base.
+We still have flooded homes, numerous streets in need of repair or replacement, water leaks all over the city, serious problems with drainage and our aging infrastructure.
 Take a look at the mess in the 5200 block of Cedar.
 It looks like some industrial parking lot along the Ship Channel.

 Email the Mayor and City Council via our City Clerk, Tracy Dutton at firstname.lastname@example.org.
 Ask her to forward your email to the Council.